MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/update-plugin-attributes-pd.md

 ---

-# Update plug-in attributes to include new pricing dimensions
+# Update plug-in attributes with new pricing dimensions

 This topic provides information about how to update plug-in attributes for pricing dimensions.